Ethylene glycol

 Ethylene glycol (IUPAC name: ethane-1,2-diol) is an organic compound (a vicinal diol) with the formula (CH_{2}OH)_{2}.
-It is mainly used for two purposes, as a raw material in the manufacture of polyester fibers and for antifreeze formulations.
+It is mainly used for two purposes: as a raw material in the manufacture of polyester fibers and for antifreeze formulations.
 It is an odorless, colorless, flammable, viscous liquid.
-Ethylene glycol has a sweet taste, but it is toxic in high concentrations.
+It has a sweet taste but is toxic in high concentrations.
+This molecule has been observed in outer space.